MKun1/Data-Explorer/README.md

 # Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

+# Future Enhancements
+- Experiment with advanced architectures like ResNet, VGG, or EfficientNet.

 # License
 This project is licensed under the [MIT License](LICENSE).